 - 1. Utah Core Standards for English Language Arts Alignment - a.
-Instructional materials in all formats, including print, digital and online materials, are aligned to the Utah Core Standards for English Language Arts. - b.
-Curriculum materials must have a clear and documented evidence base by an outside evaluator grounded in the Science of Reading. - 2.
-Elementary English Language Arts Content and Emphasis - a.
+Instructional materials in all formats, including print, digital, and online materials, are aligned to the Utah Core Standards for ELA grades 6-12. - b.
+Curriculum materials are grounded in best teaching practices for secondary ELA instruction, with a clear and documented evidence base by an outside evaluator. - c.
+Rigor matches the rigor of the Core and promotes critical thinking. - d.
+Program is organized in a way that allows teachers to find core skills and identify standards. - 2.
+English Language Arts Content and Emphasis - a.
 Materials follow developmental progression of ELA skills in a way that is consistent with the progressions in the Standards. - b.
 Materials reflect a variety of text types and genres. - c.
 Content is aligned with foundational reading skills and includes materials for reading comprehension for both literary and informational texts. - d.
-Materials reflect writing instruction and opportunities in alignment to the Standards. - e.
-Materials reflect opportunities for listening and speaking skills in alignment to the Standards. - f.
-Materials reflect language development and skills in alignment to the Standards. - g.
-Program includes explicit instruction in phonemic awareness. - h.
-Program includes explicit and systematic phonics instruction. - i.
-Program includes techniques to improve fluency, including accuracy, speed, understanding and prosody. - j.
-Program includes comprehension strategies.
+Materials reflect argumentative, narrative, analytical, and informational writing instruction and opportunities in alignment with the Standards. - e.
+Materials reflect opportunities for listening and speaking skills in alignment with the Standards. - f.
+Program includes resources to improve fluency, including accuracy, speed, understanding, and prosody as determined by grade-level standards. - g.
+Program includes reading strategies and skills.